Contents

 Overview

 The Worker Adjustment and Retraining Notification (WARN) Act protects workers, their families, and communities by requiring employers to provide notice 60 days in advance of covered plant closings and mass layoffs.
-This notice must be provided to affected workers or their representatives (e.g., a labor union); to the State dislocated worker unit; and to the appropriate local government unit.
+This notice must be provided to affected workers or their representatives, such as a labor union; to the State dislocated worker unit; and to the appropriate local government unit.

 Compliance